2 dead, including a 16-year-old, in Russian artillery strikes in Ukraine - ExBulletin

 2 dead, including a 16-year-old, in Russian artillery strikes in Ukraine

-kyiv, Ukraine (AP) Ukrainian authorities said two people, including a teenager, were killed in Russian artillery attacks Saturday and Russia said it had shot down a Ukrainian fighter jet and destroyed a wave of drones in -over several regions.
+Ukrainian authorities said two people, including a teenager, were killed in Russian artillery attacks on Saturday and that Russia announced it had shot down a Ukrainian fighter jet and destroyed a wave of drones over several regions.

 These attacks took place as Russia gains momentum on the battlefield and Ukraine runs out of ammunition.